amitness/ollama-remote/README.md

 <img width="653" alt="image" src="https://github.com/user-attachments/assets/18b74fc6-50df-4958-850f-aa028fed743b" />
 </p>

-The commands are same as regular ollama.
+The commands are same as regular ollama and you can download any models that fits on the GPU server-side.
 ```
 ollama pull phi3:mini
 ollama run phi3:mini